RobertoPrevato/jQuery-KingTable/README.md

 });
 ```
 ## About usability
-The jQuery-KingTable widget is designed to follow good design principles
+The jQuery-KingTable widget is designed to follow "old-school" design principles
 * the user should be able to immediately understand the size of the collection, so the pagination bar is designed to display the total amount of rows; of pages, and the number of results currently displayed
 * keyboard navigation: the KingTable controls can be navigated using the TAB; it is possible to navigate through pages using the left, right, A and D keys
 * filters are stored in the page url, so that if the user hit the refresh button, or send a url to another person, the page loads the right results